manisunder246/Multi_modal_vector_search/README.md

 # Multi-Modal Vector Search from PDF Files

 This Jupyter notebook implements a **multi-modal vector search** system to perform information retrieval from PDF documents.
-It uses **vector embeddings** to search for both text and image data within PDFs, enabling enhanced retrieval accuracy and relevance.
+It uses **vector embeddings** to search for tabular, text and image data within PDFs, enabling enhanced retrieval accuracy and relevance using LangChain,and GPT-40 .
 The notebook showcases the step-by-step process to achieve this functionality, integrating multiple tools, libraries, and techniques to extract, transform, and visualize information.

 ## Table of Contents